Can Dance be an Actual Career?

 - 2 min read

-When I talk to parents of young dancers, they rarely consider it a viable career.
-They think that their child should dance for fun and then go to college and get a “real” job.
+Parents of young dancers rarely consider it a viable career.
+More frequently, they think that their child should dance for fun, then go to college and get a “real job”.
 In a sense, they are right.
-Being just a dancer doesn’t pay much, and you can only dance for so long.
-However, they are missing a crucial part about dancers.
-The training and careers we go through make us some of the most hard working, dedicated, and intelligent people you will ever meet.
-When a dancer is ready to retire from the stage, they have the skills to excel in any field they wish and here’s why:
+Dance is a short career and it doesn’t pay much.
+However, they are missing a crucial part about dancers: The training we go through makes us some of the most hard working, dedicated, and intelligent people you will ever meet.
+When a dancer is ready to retire from the stage, they have the skills to excel in any field they wish.
+For example this dancer went to Columbia and became a doctor after their career, this dancer became a lawyer, and this dancer became an entrepreneur!
+But what exact skills does dance instill to help you throughout life?

 Neuroplasticity